 - Public education & outreach

-- The Annual Nisqually Watershed Festival at the Nisqually Wildlife Refuge
+- The Annual Nisqually Watershed Festival at the Billy Frank Jr. Nisqually National Wildlife Refuge

 - Exploring the estuary and tributaries

-The Role of the CAC in the original Nisqually River Management Plan was to provide for an active body of citizens within the watershed who work harmoniously with the River Council, who are substantially represented on the Council with three voting members.
-The CAC members meet independently monthly, and elect their own Chair and Vice-Chair, and plan their own Annual Agenda in concert with the objectives of the Nisqually River Council’s goals determined at the Annual July Retreat.
+The Role of the CAC is to provide a voice for watershed community members in the Nisqually River Council.
+The CAC is substantially represented on the Council with three voting members.
+The CAC members meet independently monthly, and elect their own Chair and Vice-Chair, and plan their own Annual Agenda in concert with the objectives of the Nisqually River Council’s goals.

-- To provide advice and information to the Nisqually River Council, (NRC), on topics requested by the Council.
+- To provide advice and information to the Nisqually River Council on topics requested by the Council.

 - To report on activities throughout the Watershed for the purposes of keeping the Council informed on citizen issues.